TYPO3-Solr/ext-solrfluid/Documentation/Frontend/Facets.rst

     :width: 800 px

-An more complex example is shipped with this extension and can be enabled by including the template "Search - (Example) Fluid queryGroup facet on the field created", this example makes also use of renderingInstructions to render nice labels for the facet.
+An more complex example is shipped with this extension and can be enabled by including the template **"Search - (Example) Fluid queryGroup facet on the field created"**, this example makes also use of renderingInstructions to render nice labels for the facet.

-Summary:
+**Summary:**

 +-----------------+---------------------------------------------------------------+
 | Type            | queryGroup                                                    |